 How micro-investing apps work

-Micro-investing is also known as spare change investing because many of these apps round up transactions from a linked bank account and invest the difference.
+Micro-investing is also known as spare change investing because many of these apps round up transactions from a linked bank account and allow you to invest the difference.

-For example, if you use your debit card and spend $5.37 at Starbucks, the app will round that up to $6 and invest the $0.63 difference.
+For example, if you use your debit card and spend $5.37 at your local coffee shop, the app will round that up to $6 and set aside the $0.63 difference for you to invest later.

 Some of the apps let you apply multipliers, like 2x, 3x 5x, or 10x.
 If you had the 5x multiplier on, the $0.63 difference would become a $3.15 investment.